Simply-Love/Simply-Love-SM5/README.md

   * [MenuTimer Options](http://imgur.com/DPffsdQh.png) – Set the MenuTimers for various screens.
   * [Long/Marathon Song Cutoffs](http://i.imgur.com/fzNJDVDh.png) – The cutoffs for songs that cost 2 and 3 rounds can be set in *Arcade Options*.

+#### Language Support

+Simply Love has full support for:

+  * English
+  * Español
+  * Français

+The current language can be changed in Simply Love under *System Options*.
+You may need to restart StepMania immediately after changing the language for all in-game text to be properly translated.

 ## Missing Features
 Or, *things that were in the original Simply Love for StepMania 3.95 that are not present here.*